EricDeBuitleir/WebApp2Asgn2/README.md

  Code used in a class called setupProxy.js

+ Command to install proxy middleware was also run in terminal which can be shown: npm install http-proxy-middleware --save

  + Commits

  Less commits shown as I was having issues with GitHub and had to change Repos multiple times